wangmuy/docker-ubuntu-runas/README.md

-Run as specified uid,gid(username=duser) on Ubuntu:16.04
+Run as specified uid,gid(default username=duser) on Ubuntu:16.04

 Run as root(start bash if args leaved empty):